jillesvangurp/kt-search/README.md

 - Use Kt-search in a Kotlin-js based web application to create dashboards, or web applications that don't need a separate server.
 See our [Full Stack at FORMATION](https://github.com/formation-res/kt-fullstack-demo) demo project for an example.
 - Use Kotlin Scripting to operate and introspect your cluster.
 See the companion project [kt-search-kts](https://github.com/jillesvangurp/kt-search-kts/) for more on this as well as the scripting section in the manual.
 The companion library combines `kt-search` with `kotlinx-cli` for command line argument parsing and provides some example scripts; all with the minimum of boiler plate.

-## License

-This project is [licensed](LICENSE) under the MIT license.

-## Contributing

-Pull requests are very welcome!
-Please communicate your intentions in advance to avoid conflicts, or redundant work.

-Some suggestions:

-- Extend the mapping or query DSLs.
-Our goal is to have coverage of all the common things we and other users need.
-The extensibility of `JsonDsl` always gives you the option to add whatever is not directly supported by manipulating the underlying map.
-But creating extension functions that do this properly is not har.
-- Add more API support for things in Opensearch/Elasticsearch that are not yet supported.
-The REST api has dozens of end point other than search.
-Like the DSL, adding extension functions is easy and using the underlying rest client allows you to customize any requests.
-- Work on one of the issues or suggest some new ones.

 ## Documentation

 Currently, documentation is still work in progress.
 Most of the basics are documented at this point but there still some things missing.